 While no one would recommend a Chinese banquet on a regular basis, there’s nothing wrong with the occasional splurge, particularly for special occasions such as Chinese New Year.
-And indeed, this is the menu we’re trying, the Chinese New Year Rooster Lunch Banquet.
+And indeed, this banquet menu is the one we’re trying.
 The word ‘banquet’ doesn’t get across quite how vast this fixed menu is.
 There are well over a dozen courses, ranging from authentic traditional food to unique concoctions you won’t find anywhere else.
 Let’s dive in.

 The first dish is the intriguingly-titled ‘double dish prosperity toss’, also known as Yu Sheng, (which translates as “an increase in abundance”).
 The plate holds a mixture of slender strips of raw vegetables such as carrots and onions, pickled fruit and crunchy potato snacks, all of which circle thick slabs of fresh salmon.
 While Western culture has new year traditions such as a gifts lump of coal, people with South-east Asian roots have this rather more appetising dish.
 The aim is to toss it in the air – the higher it goes, the more luck you’ll have over the coming year.
 Did I take part in this tradition?
 No. Luck be damned, the salmon was too delicious to risk losing to the floor.
 Although considering the amount of food yet to come, my stomach would prefer I had.